mj-xmr/mj-xmr/README.md

 'sup, dawgs!?
 Let's get this peep show running!

 - Pronouns: *he/his* ... don't talk to me, as if I were more than one person.
+You'd be fookin' the language that's meant to be simple, Bro.

 ## Main projects' star history